 Most people are willing to watch a video that’s a little grainy, but fuzzy, or hard to hear audio is usually enough to make anybody hit the “back” button within a few seconds of starting to play a video.

-If you don’t have an external microphone at home, wear your headphones.
+If you don’t have an external microphone to create a teaching video, wear your headphones.
 Whether you have a fancy headset or regular earbuds to plug into the computer, most headsets can give you better audio quality than the microphone built into your device.

 Find a space you can close the door to.
 If you have access to a nice compact space, such as a den, closet, or car, your sound will be crisp and clear even on a budget.